 Destinations on Emerald Cruises Danube Delights River Cruise

-History buffs are often fascinated with the city’s World War II history, including the Nuremberg Trials.
-Visitors can tour the courtroom at the Memorium Nuremberg Trials where high-ranking Nazi officials were tried for war crimes.
+Nuremburg’s WWII history is fascinating.
+It’s where the Nuremberg Trials took place.
+Visitors can tour the courtroom at the Memorium Nuremberg Trials.
+It’s where high-ranking Nazi officials were tried for war crimes.
+It’s still an active courtroom too.
 Read our previous article on Where to go in Nuremberg, Germany for more tips!

 Nuremberg is also home to traditional Nuremberg bratwurst.
-The recipe dates over 700 years, and they’re some of the tastiest char-grilled pork sausages you’ll ever eat.
+The recipe dates over 700 years.
+Nuremberg’s brats are some of the tastiest char-grilled pork sausages you’ll ever eat.
 They pair well with smooth German beers governed by beer purity laws since the early 1500s.
 We recommend arriving a day or two before your Danube river cruise if you can, to experience some of the highlights of the city.

 Sailing Through Locks